openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

          will enable LTI AGS and prepare a single grade container for problems to send grades back to.
 Use this for simple LTI problems.

-       * **Allow tools to manage and submit grade (programmatic)** - LTI AGS is enabled and the tool will have full control over the grading process, enabling it to create and edit one or more grade containers and manage the learner scores that will be linked to the LMS.
+       * **Allow tools to manage and submit grade (programmatic)** - The tool will have full control over the grading process, enabling it to create and edit one or more grade containers and manage the learner scores that will be reported to the LMS.

    * - Custom Parameters
      - Sends additional parameters that are required by the remote LTI tool.